 The cable modem is also backward compatible, which means it can work with internet services with older DOCSIS infrastructures or low-speed internet plans.
 So overall, in terms of networking technologies, Arris SB8200 gives tough competition to Motorola MB8600 and others in the $150 price segment.

 3. Ports & Wired Connectivity

 This modem throws in two GigE ports for faster-wired connections.
 And that even lets on the absence of built-in routing facilities.

 What is promising to note is that Arris even offers Link Aggregation support, thereby making it easier for you to experience multi-gig speeds.

-The 2-port setup even allows you to handle two separate internet connections with ease, provided your ISP provides another usable IP address.
+The 2-port setup allows you to handle two separate internet connections easily, provided your ISP provides another usable IP address.

 4. Compatibility with Internet Providers